Agile methodology definition

 Whether shipping a product or project, adaptability is key.
 For end value, flexible and iterative development exceeds rigid and siloed development.

-These four values of Agile serve as a blueprint for the five phases of the Agile lifecycle.
+These four values of the Agile framework serve as a blueprint for the five phases of the Agile lifecycle.

-The Agile lifecycle is a continuous feedback loop, driven by the concepts of ideation, creation, and iteration.
+The Agile process is a continuous feedback loop, driven by the concepts of ideation, creation, and iteration.
 Its five phases work together to create sprints for your project or product:

 - Define: Team defines the scope, objectives, and priorities of the project